tianist/netshConfigToggler/readme.md

-Wi-Fi AutoConfig Toggle Script (toggle_autoconfig.bat)
+Wi-Fi AutoConfig Toggle Script (Wifi Toggle.bat)

 This is a versatile Windows Batch script that simplifies the process of toggling the "Auto Configuration Logic" for any selected Wi-Fi interface using the netsh wlan command.